StephRoos/Data-Science/Kaggle_Survey/README.md

 * sklearn.metrics

 ## Additional Files
-* In 'Supplementary_data' folder, you will find the full answers choice for the 2021 Kaggle survey and the methodology used for the survey.
+* In 'supplementary_data' folder, you will find the full answers choice for the 2021 Kaggle survey and the methodology used for the survey.
 * In 'Screenshots' folder, you will find all the plots from the notebook in png format.

 ## Credits